ms/buildtogether.tech/src/communicate.md

 > ### When to start saying "no"
 >
 > As we will see in [% x process %], one purpose of a schedule is to tell you
 > when to start cutting corners.
-Similarly, one of the main reasons to keep <span
+Similarly, one of the main reasons to keep
-> i="issue tracker!helping triage; triage!using issue tracker">issues</span> in
+> [% i "issue tracker!helping triage" "triage!using issue tracker" %]issues[% /i %] in
 > one place is to help you prioritize work when time starts to run short.

 ## Labeling Issues